bboc/s3-canvas/docs/s3-delegation-canvas.md

 ## License

-The _S3 Delegation Canvas_ by Bernhard Bockelbrink is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).
+The _S3 Delegation Canvas_ by Bernhard Bockelbrink, Lilianda David and James Priest is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).

 More information on the S3 canvas series, and versions for printing the canvas in various formats can be found at <http://s3canvas.sociocracy30.org>

-S3 Delegation Canvas rev. 2021-05-15
+S3 Delegation Canvas rev. 2023-12-04